MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/dall-e-typescript.md

 // Required Azure OpenAI deployment name and API version const apiVersion = "2024-07-01";
 const deploymentName = "dall-e-3";

-// The prompt to generate images from const prompt = "a monkey eating a banana";
-const numberOfImagesToGenerate = 1;

 // keyless authentication
 const credential = new DefaultAzureCredential();